ARSHRM - Arkansas SHRM State Council

 In 2013, the Arkansas SHRM State Council renamed this award in honor of our dear friend and advocate, Russell Gunter.
 Russell served in various volunteer capacities throughout the volunteer structure, including as Director of Government Affairs and spearheading the Employment Law & Legislative Affairs Conference as Chair in 2003, and serving on its committee for many years.
 In addition, Russell served on SHRM's Legislative Action Committee, testified in front of Congress on human resource legislation, and represented the organization on the Today Show.
 Russell received this award in 2005.

-The Arkansas Legislative Advocacy Award was new for 2004.
-It recognizes members for "outstanding contributions of time and effort in local, state or federal legislative advocacy on behalf of the Human Resources profession."
+The Arkansas Legislative Advocacy Award recognizes members for "outstanding contributions of time and effort in local, state or federal legislative advocacy on behalf of the Human Resources profession."
 This recipient demonstrates aggressive leadership in building relationships with legislators, taking action directly or indirectly affecting law and policy, introducing and presenting our organization and mission(s) to key media outlets and legislators, and developing strong grassroots initiatives within the organization.

 Candidate must meet at least two of these criteria: